ASCE7/JwtAuth/README.md

-# ASP.NET Core 2.2 + Angular 7 JWT authorization
+# ASP.NET Core 2.2 + Angular 7 JWT authorization + Docker deployment

 <b>How to run:</b><br>
 <i>You can run the apps using docker containers or manually serving the apps on your local machine.
 Both procedures are described below</i><br>